Gyaneswar/Cors-Fix-startup-dotnet-core/README.md

 # Cors-Fix-startup-dotnet-core-web-api

-##inside cofigureServices add this code
+##inside cofigureServices add this code.
+And change the link accordingly.

    ```
    services.AddCors(options =>